golanlevin/p5-single-line-font-resources/README.md

 ### p5.js Parser/Renderer for Single-Line TTF Fonts

-Genuine *single-line* TrueType (.TTF) fonts are comparatively rare, and are not rendered properly by most graphics tools — including p5's built-in `text()` command, as well as commercial tools like Adobe Illustrator.
+Genuine *single-line* TrueType (.TTF) fonts are comparatively rare, and are not rendered properly by most graphics tools — including commercial software like Adobe Illustrator, as well as p5's built-in `text()` command.
 Here, an [archive](p5_single_line_ttf_fonts/single_stroke_ttf_fonts/) of single-line TTF fonts is provided, as well as a p5.js [program](p5_single_line_ttf_fonts/) which is able to load, parse, display, and provide control points for those fonts:

 * An [**archive**](p5_single_line_ttf_fonts/single_stroke_ttf_fonts/) of single-line TTF fonts, as suggested via [imajeenyus.com](http://www.imajeenyus.com/computer/20150110_single_line_fonts/index.shtml).
 Unlike Hershey fonts, many of these TTFs are constructed from quadratic Bézier segments, and thus have real curves instead of polylines.
 * A [**p5.js program**](p5_single_line_ttf_fonts/sketch.js) to load single-line TTFs in p5.js: In [this repository](p5_single_line_ttf_fonts/), and also at [editor.p5js.org](https://editor.p5js.org/golan/sketches/7kMYzCpfM).
 Note that the program makes use of [opentype.js](https://opentype.js.org/).